PreventionBy Mayo Clinic Staff

-If you know you're allergic to shellfish, the only sure way to avoid an allergic reaction is to avoid all shellfish or products that might contain shellfish.
+If you have a shellfish allergy, the only way to avoid an allergic reaction is to avoid all shellfish and products that contain shellfish.
 Even trace amounts of shellfish can cause a severe reaction in some people.
-Shellfish isn't usually a hidden food ingredient, so it may be easier to avoid than some other allergy-causing foods.

-If you are at risk of a serious allergic reaction, talk with your doctor about carrying emergency epinephrine (adrenaline).
-If you've already had a severe reaction, wear a medical alert bracelet or necklace that lets others know that you have a food allergy.
+If you have a shellfish allergy, talk with your doctor about carrying emergency epinephrine.
+Consider wearing a medical alert bracelet or necklace that lets others know you have a food allergy.

 - Lopata AL, et al. Shellfish allergy.
 Clinical & Experimental Allergy.
 2010;40: 850.

-- Seafood allergy.
-American Academy of Allergy, Asthma & Immunology. http://www.aaaai.org/patients/advocate/2006/winter/seafood.asp.
-Accessed April 8, 2011.
+- Shellfish allergy.
+American College of Allergy, Asthma and Immunology. http://www.acaai.org/allergist/allergies/Types/food-allergies/types/Pages/shellfish-allergy.aspx.
+Accessed March 27, 2014.